Download a printable pdf file of the theme from this link.

 WISDOM: with hard work and dedication will come knowledge

-- Sharing around the circle, clockwise is recommended.
+- When sharing around the Circle, clockwise is recommended.
 Should you wish to “pass” at that time, you will be given a chance at the end to offer your thoughts.
-While you may not wish to speak at all on a given week, your participation is desired as each individual has gifts to offer the circle.
+While you may not wish to speak at all on a given week, your participation is desired as each individual has gifts to offer the Circle.

 - An item, such as a talking stick, will be passed around giving each person a chance to speak.
 Speak on behalf of yourself only and speak what comes from your heart and from your own experience.